 What to Serve with Cinnamon Tea

-Cinnamon is often added to other types of tea, such as black tea, by steeping whole cinnamon sticks along with the tea bags.
+Cinnamon is often added to other types of tea, such as black tea or oolong tea, by steeping whole cinnamon sticks along with the tea bags.
 Cinnamon tea can also be garnished with the following:

 - Echinacea extract